Before Midwest Communications

 In the early 90s, when station ownership rules changed, Duke had three options: sell at an all-time premium, go public and expand with the use of shareholder monies, or make his own way.
 Duke chose the latter and strategically expanded, becoming the largest privately owned radio company in America.
 Back home in Wausau, Duke bought WIFC FM and WSAU AM and thought, “I won.”
 Duke said, “It wasn’t the biggest deal we had ever done, but it was special.
 I bought my original competition from 1958.”

-Duke’s vision is to provide the communities he serves with the best programming, and the best technical facilities, led by the best broadcasters.
+Duke’s vision has always been to provide the communities Midwest Communications serves with the best programming, and the best technical facilities, led by the best broadcasters.
 It is that love and passion for creating the best and providing excellent service for our clients, that extends into everything Midwest Communications does.

 of Midwest Communications